djey47/tduf/README.md

 ### Releasing ###

-* Make working directory clean (commit/push or stash changes)
 * Check unit tests: execute *cleanTest test* tasks from Gradle
 * Check version: execute *currentVersion* task from Gradle
+* Update and commit *dist/version.info* file accordingly
+* Make working directory clean (commit/push or stash changes)
-* Execute *release* task from Gradle to automatically select release tag version, or *release -Prelease.forceVersion=[version]* to specify version
+* Execute *release* task from Gradle to automatically select release tag version, or *release -Prelease.forceVersion=[version]* to specify version.

-It will:
+...it will:

-* Set local tag *tdu-[version]*
+* Set local tag *tduf-[version]*
 * Push it to remote.

 ### Packaging ###

-This needs a release tag.
+This needs a release tag to be set, see Releasing above.

+* Checkout project to target release tag *tduf-[version]*
+* Execute *pack* task from Gradle.

+...it will:

+* Create a release package in zip in *releases* directory.

 ### Contributing to project ###